 The proposal involves continued extractive industry operations within an existing gravel pit.
 All quarry materials from the proposal will be delivered directly to the road network for use by Parkes Shire Council in the construction and maintenance of the local road network.
-The access onto Gibsons Lane is already constructed.
+The access onto The Grange Lane is existing.
 No new works on the public road network is required.
 On this basis, a traffic impact assessment has been undertaken.

-Vehicular access to the site is already provided via Gibsons Lane (refer Figure 3 - Existing Pit Layout Plan and Photograph 4).
+Vehicular access to the site is already provided via a Crown Road maintained by Parkes Shire Council (refer Figure 3 - Existing Pit Layout Plan).